This Is What Whales Are Betting On Costco Wholesale - Benzinga

 - Telsey Advisory Group has decided to maintain their Outperform rating on Costco Wholesale, which currently sits at a price target of $590.

-- Oppenheimer has decided to maintain their Outperform rating on Costco Wholesale, which currently sits at a price target of $500.

-- Truist Securities has decided to maintain their Buy rating on Costco Wholesale, which currently sits at a price target of $543.

-- Baird has decided to maintain their Outperform rating on Costco Wholesale, which currently sits at a price target of $560.
+- Credit Suisse has decided to maintain their Neutral rating on Costco Wholesale, which currently sits at a price target of $550.

 - Deutsche Bank has decided to maintain their Hold rating on Costco Wholesale, which currently sits at a price target of $525.